Exhibitors who are new to trade show planning will frequently underestimate how involved the trade show booth design process is.

 Once your booth has been constructed and you’ve considered show logistics, it’s time to ship your booth.
 These details are among the most commonly overlooked necessities.

-Prior to the show, the labor you’ve contracted will unpack your booth and set it up in your reserved exhibition space.
+- Prior to the show, the trade show vendors and labor you’ve contracted will unpack your booth and set it up in your reserved exhibition space.
 The electrical or technology components will also be installed at this time.

 7. After the Show